Catterwaul/tuple/Sources/Documentation.docc/Properties.md

 ##

 Some of the functions in this package should be considered "properties".
-If tuples could be extended, these "properties" would use dot syntax, and no trailing parentheses.
+If tuples were a named type, we could extend them to add real properties that use dot syntax, and no trailing parentheses.

 For example, to get a "reversed" version of a tuple, we'd *like* to be able to write: